 With HIV/AIDS the virus is responsible for controlling the immune system, causing it to function in a weakened capacity, which makes the body exposed to numerous different infections and diseases.

 In 2015, a study showed that patients who ingested cannabis had much lower viral loads from patients who didn’t use it.
 (6)

-For the unacquainted, viral load is term used to describe the number of HIV’s ribonucleic acid (RNA) copied in a patient’s blood.
+For the unacquainted, viral load is a term used to describe the number of HIV’s ribonucleic acid (RNA) copied in a patient’s blood.

 The concentration of HIV in one’s blood determines the number of CD4 cells.
 The more HIV in the blood, the lesser the number of CD4 cells.

 HIV patients participating in this study had higher CD4-cell numbers.
-CD4 cells are a subtype of T-cells, which are immune system’s killer cells in charge of locating and eliminating pathogens and other malicious microorganisms, including HIV.
+CD4 cells are a subtype of T-cells, which are the immune system’s killer cells in charge of locating and eliminating pathogens and other malicious microorganisms, including HIV.

 Another study showed a 20% increase in the number of two T-cells (CD4 and CD8 cells) in patients who used cannabis, compared to those who didn’t.
 (7)